 Our list of weird flowers would simply not be complete without the charming, colourful Lobster Claw!
 Also known as the False Bird of Paradise and Wild Plantain, the Lobster Claw’s cheerful flowers emerge from clumps of leaves that look like bananas.
 The reddish flower-like bracts actually hide the plant’s true flowers, which require birds with specialised beaks for pollination.
 An excellent landscape plant, the Lobster Claw can grow up to a height of 3.5’ tall and they bloom several times each year.
 Be sure to provide your Lobster Claws with plenty of water and fertiliser to maximise your blooms.

 #39.
 Desert Pea (Swainsona formosa)

 This weird, wonderful flower is quite the evolutionary produce, surviving and thriving in dry, arid climates.
 The blood-red petals with their bulbous, purplish-black middles make these flowers look more like aliens.
 Perhaps that’s why the Desert Pea is one of Australia’s best-known and most recognised wildflowers.
+Besides, it is also the state flower of South Australia.
 But just because it happens to be one of the most famous wildflowers in Australia doesn’t mean you can go around and start picking it; quite the opposite in fact.
-The Desert Pea is a protected species, and it is illegal to collect or pick any without explicit written consent of the Australian government.
+The Desert Pea is among the native Australian flowers and is a protected species.
+As a result, it is illegal to collect or pick any without explicit written consent of the Australian government.